eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 We can submit the form by using the `Click` keyword.
 There's only one `button` in the whole form, so we can just simply use that as the locator.

-Browser library has built in waiting and no separate validation keywords.
+Browser library has builtin waiting and no separate validation keywords.
 Instead, you can use `Get Text` to validate the text automatically.
 Python validations such as `==`, `!=`, `contains`, and `not contains` are available for validation.
 The syntax is Pythonesque: